VaishnaviRavindraShanbhag/freertos-project-1-scheduler/README.md

-\# FreeRTOS Project 1 – Scheduler Modification
+# FreeRTOS Scheduler Modification on Arduino Mega

-\## Overview
+## Overview

-This project explores FreeRTOS task scheduling on an Arduino Mega, including
+This project focused on understanding and extending the FreeRTOS scheduler through hands-on kernel modification and real-time task execution analysis on the Arduino Mega 2560.

-task creation, periodic execution, and kernel-level scheduler modification.
+I implemented periodic task scheduling, analyzed runtime behavior, and modified core scheduler logic to change how task priorities were selected during execution.

-\## What I Implemented
+## What I Implemented

-\- Created periodic FreeRTOS tasks with different priorities and periods
+- Created multiple periodic real-time tasks with different priorities and execution rates

-\- Added Serial Monitor logging to trace task execution
+- Used Serial Monitor logging to trace scheduling decisions and runtime behavior

-\- Modified the FreeRTOS kernel scheduler to reverse priority selection
+- Modified the FreeRTOS kernel (`tasks.c`) to reverse default priority-based task selection

-\- Verified behavior using runtime output
+- Verified custom scheduler behavior through controlled experiments and execution traces
+- Analyzed idle task execution and system timing behavior

-\## Key Technical Work
+## Key Technical Concepts Demonstrated

-\- FreeRTOS task creation (`xTaskCreate`)
+- RTOS task creation using `xTaskCreate()`

-\- Periodic execution using `vTaskDelay`
+- Periodic scheduling using `vTaskDelay()`

-\- Kernel modification in `tasks.c`
+- Priority-based preemptive scheduling
+- Kernel-level scheduler customization
+- Real-time debugging through runtime logs

-\- Priority handling and idle task behavior
+- Task state transitions and idle task handling

-\## Tech Stack
+## Tech Stack

-\- C
+- Embedded C

-\- FreeRTOS (v10.4.3-6)
+- FreeRTOS v10.4.3-6

-\- Arduino Mega 2560
+- Arduino Mega 2560

-\## Notes
+- Arduino IDE / Serial Monitor

+## Why Code Is Not Public

-Base FreeRTOS kernel files and headers were provided as part of university coursework.
+Some base kernel files, framework structure, and starter materials were provided as part of university coursework.

-This repository contains documentation and original work only - with only snippets of modifies code provided
+To respect academic policies, this repository serves as a project showcase with documentation of my original modifications, design understanding, and implementation work.

+## Outcome

+This project gave me strong practical experience with RTOS internals, scheduling algorithms, and embedded debugging—skills directly relevant to firmware and embedded systems engineering roles.